Jayson-Fong/netapult/README.md

 options to establish a connection such as when authentication or a remote connection is required.
 Additionally, device-specific implementations may offer an enhanced API, such as for switching in and out of modes (ex. privileged and configuration mode).

+You can find additional examples in [examples](examples).

+# Backlog

+While not yet implemented, these are some expected features in the future:
+- Prompt stripping: Strip the prompt from command output
+- Echo verification: Verify that a command was sent successfully
+- Echo stripping: Strip echoed commands from the output.